Art

 39. Soap Resist

 Suds and bubbles added to watercolors create delicate webs and lacy patterns everywhere.
 Use a soda straw to blow bubbles into a drop of soap added to a wet-on-wet color wash on your paper.
-You’ll be blown away by the effects!
+The results are unpredictable, which is part of the appeal.

 40. Plastic Wrap Lift